Philippus/elastic4s/guide/delete.md

 The syntax is quite SQL like.
 Of course we don't always want to delete by id, we might want to do a delete based on some criteria.
 Enter the delete by query request.

-Let's delete all London's from the cities index.
+Let's delete all London's from the places index.

 ```scala
   client.execute {